Hespeler Heritage Conservation District Study

 What is a Heritage Conservation District (HCD)?

 An HCD is a geographically defined area within a municipality that is noted for its distinct heritage character.
 An HCD may be defined by neighbourhoods or other locations with distinct features, styles, themes, or characteristics.
 HCDs can include buildings, trees, roads, landscapes and other elements that contribute to their unique character.
-Under Part V of the Ontario Heritage Act, municipalities can protect districts by designating character-defining elements and their public realm, providing detailed guidance for redevelopment that occurs over time.
+Under Part V of the Ontario Heritage Act, municipalities can protect these districts by designating character-defining elements and their public realm, providing detailed guidance for redevelopment that occurs over time.

 Background & Process

-In 2020, Council directed staff to begin the Hespeler HCD Study in order to review areas of cultural heritage value within Hespeler and ensure their protection.
-In 2023, staff identified a portion of downtown Hespeler as a draft Study Area and began the study process under the Ontario Heritage Act.
+In 2020, Council directed staff to begin the Hespeler HCD Study in order to evaluate areas of heritage value within Hespeler and ensure their protection.
+In 2023, staff identified a portion of downtown Hespeler as a draft Study Area and began the Study process under the Ontario Heritage Act.
+The designation of an HCD involves two phases: the Study Phase and the Plan Phase.
+The Study Phase involved reviewing the character of the area and making recommendations on geographic boundaries, content of an HCD Plan, and any changes that will be required to the City’s Official Plan and municipal by-laws [Section 40(2)].

-Public Information Centre (PIC) Open House
+• Public Information Centre (PIC) Open House: December 4, 2024 @ 7:00pm, Hespeler Legion

 Hespeler HCD Community Focus Group